Fat Tuesday in New Orleans

 Saturday

-- The Krewe of Iris, an all-female super krewe, rolls on Saturday morning before Mardi Gras.
+- The Krewe of Iris, an all-female super krewe, rolls the Saturday morning before Mardi Gras.
 Known for throwing decorated sunglasses and accessories, Iris kicks off the weekend in a major way.

 Sunday